top of page

 Not nothing,

-for their enjoyment or as a guiding hand
+for their enjoyment as much a guiding hand

 even if told by fools,